za3k/youtube-autodl/README.md

 - Manually specify any youtube-dl options that are missing, either globally or for each playlist.
 - yt-dlp support

+### Installation

+**youtube-autodl** requires yt-dlp.
+In addition, install the following python packages: sqlitedict

+## FAQ

+Q: I want to re-organize my existing downloads.
+I hate how I set up folders!
+A: You turned on the archive, right?
+Delete the database (.cache.sqlite), archive/ARCHIVE.txt, and all of youtube-dl's folders *except* the archive.
+Run youtube-autodl again.
+It will take a little bit to grab the metadata again, but it should re-organize everything.

+Q: I already have a ton of downloaded videos.
+How do I avoid downloading them again when I start using youtube-autodl?
+A:
+ - If you just want to avoid downloading them again, set up or share an ARCHIVE.txt file.
+The easiest way to do this is to use `youtube-dl --download-archive ARCHIVE.txt` when downloading them in the first place.
+If you didn't do that, you can probably make one for existing video folders with a bash one-liner and some cleverness.
+ - If you want youtube-autodl to actively know about existing videos and make organized copies, set `formats.archive` to point to your existing videos.
+This way, youtube-dl will see your videos as its "master" copy, and simply realize they're downloaded already.
+(Note, this means youtube-autodl will add new videos to your existing collection when they are downloaded.)

 ### About

 youtube-dlp is written by Zachary "za3k" Vance.
 It released into the public domain.